 Spend this Juneteenth Day researching U.S. and world slavery for free.
 You’ve got the database.
 You’ve got the instructions.
 No excuses.

 Loving this whole “free database” thing?
-Check out HeinOnline’s other completely free database: Gun Regulation and Legislation in America.
+Check out HeinOnline’s Social Justice Suite.